Shawn1206/Outage-Finding/README.md

 All the resources in this project is for Columbia University's SNL's COVID-19 project.

 ## Details about data
 1. Facebook: data from Facebook is not included now.
 Because the quality(the ratio of posts contain locational words) and the quantity of the posts in private groups is rather low.
-This situation might be different if we consider adding the information from user profiles.
+This situation might be different if we consider adding the information from user profiles and scrape data from users instead of groups.
 2. Twitter: data/Twitter_outage_Xfinity.txt

        -1.
 Current data include the tweet and username and timestamp